 - Strange Noises: If you hear odd noises, like spluttering, from your faucets, it could be an indication of air in the water lines or pump issues.
 Addressing this early can prevent more significant, costlier problems down the line.

-Being proactive in well maintenance and addressing issues promptly can save time, money, and the inconvenience of prolonged disruptions.
+Being proactive in well maintenance and addressing issues promptly can save time, money, and inconvenience of prolonged disruptions.
 It’s essential to have a trusted professional or service on call for any significant concerns.

 Comparing Costs: Well vs. Municipal Water System